Symptoms of Parkinson’s Disease in Men: What Men Should Look Out For

 As such, mitigating its progression can significantly improve patients’ quality of life and extend their independence.

-Genetic factors play an instrumental role in determining the onset and severity of PD; individuals with a family history are at higher risk.
+Genetic factors play an instrumental role in determining the onset and severity of PD; individuals with a family are at higher risk.

 Therefore, understanding one’s genetic predisposition and vigilance for early symptoms can expedite intervention.